renatocaval/akka-persistence-couchbase/docs/src/main/paradox/journal.md

 ## Configuration

-For setting up the project to use the plugin, and preparing the couchbase bucket, see [Getting Started](getting-started.md)
+For setting up the project to use the plugin, and preparing the couchbase bucket, see @ref:[Getting Started](getting-started.md)

 Enable one or more of the plugins in `application.conf` and configure the cluster connection details: